vmware-tanzu/tanzu-dev-portal/content/tv/spring-office-hours/0008/index.md

 ## Recap

-Dan Vega and DaShaun discuss their experience at the Spring One Tour Seattle conference.
-They learned a lot, with DaShaun mentioning a big question that came up was how to correctly configure things and move towards the cloud for scaling.
-Dan Vega talks about his presentation on TestContainers and mentions that the Q&A session for his talk was the best one they've had on the Spring One Tour so far.
+In this episode, Dan Vega and DaShaun Carter discuss their experience at the SpringOne Tour Seattle conference.
+They learned a lot, with DaShaun saying a big question that came up was how to correctly configure things and move toward the cloud for scaling.
+Dan talks about his presentation on TestContainers and mentions that the Q&A session for his talk was the best one they’ve had on the SpringOne Tour so far.
 DaShaun demonstrates adding the Spring Cloud Config server and Spring Boot actuator to a project, showing how to run things with properties and configure the configuration server.
-Dan Vega also explains how to simplify the process of running two separate applications, a Spring Boot application and a JavaScript project, with Intellij.
+Dan also explains how to simplify the process of running two separate applications, a Spring Boot application and a JavaScript project, with Intellij.

 ## Show Notes